-Shopbop’s Two-Day Sale Will Jump-Start Your Fall Shopping
+Shopbop's 3-Day Sale Has The Best Fall Deals On Fashion We've Seen

 We know it’s extreme for quote-unquote “urgent message," but we have a good reason for you to hit pause on your busy day — Shopbop’s two-day-only mid-season sale.
 The fashion-forward retailer is doing us an early-fall solid by offering 20% off orders under $500, and 25% off purchases that exceed the $500-mark with code “STOCKUP19.”

 This event is no dusty summer clearinghouse, either — there are plenty of seasonally-appropriate denim, boots, and sneakers to help your autumn wardrobe come together.
-There's also tons of quality classics that will last for many moons to come.
+There are tons of quality classics that will last for many moons to come.
+This is your chance to invest in something you really want that that act as a cornerstone for your wardrobe.

 Naturally, we got the first crack at the goods, and unearthed plenty of pieces to help you navigate a new season in style.
 Click through to see our picks — and remember that this sale wraps up for good tomorrow evening.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team, but if you buy something we link to on our site, Refinery29 may earn commission.